Top 30 Best Indian Bloggers in 2026

 - Projects: Gaurav Tiwari, Gatilab, iWebHostReview, QuestionBlogging, Overeview and more

-What Makes Him Unique: One of the few Indian bloggers who successfully bridges education, business, and blogging content.
-His site covers everything from math tutorials to WordPress hosting reviews to freelancing guides.
-He also runs Gatilab, an SEO-focused digital agency.
+What Makes Him Unique: One of the few Indian bloggers who genuinely bridges education, business, and blogging content.
+My site covers everything from math tutorials to WordPress hosting reviews to freelancing guides.
+I also run Gatilab, an SEO-focused digital agency.

-Gaurav started way back in 2008 as an independent education blogger.
-He switched to more diversity in 2010 when he started writing about Tech, Education, Business and Blogging.
-His main blog is aimed at bloggers, businesses and students — all simultaneously.
-Read his story here.
+I started way back in 2008 as an independent education blogger.
+I added more variety in 2010 when I began writing about tech, education, business, and blogging.
+My main blog is aimed at bloggers, businesses, and students, all at once.
+Read my story here.

 Anand Khanse